 How to Import Video From a DVD Camcorder into Mac's iMovie '11

-If such a DVD camcorder doesn't have USB or FireWire, and many don’t, you need to grab content from a MiniDVD.
-The process involves finalizing the disk in the camcorder and then using a tray-loading DVD (if your Mac has one or you have an external DVD drive) to import the content into the computer.
+If such a DVD camcorder doesn't have USB or FireWire, you need to grab content from a MiniDVD.
+The process involves finalizing the disk in the camcorder and then using a DVD drive (if your Mac has one or if you have an external DVD drive) to import the content into the computer.
 Be aware that MiniDVD discs are not compatible with slot-loading drives, but rather only the tray-loading type.